 - RemoteApp (Adobe Acrobat, Visual Studio, Visio, etc.): provides the ability to deliver one or more Windows applications remotely.
 The applications look like any other applications running on your computer.

 - Remote Desktop: provides the full desktop experience as in the SEASnet labs, using a cluster of Microsoft Windows servers.

-- Virtual Desktop: (4405 and 4442): also provides the full desktop experience as in the SEASnet labs, but gives you an exclusive use of a Windows Virtual Desktop through VDI/desktop-as-a-service implementation.
+- Remote VDI: (Virtual PC): also provides the full desktop experience as in the SEASnet labs, but gives you an exclusive use of a Windows Virtual Desktop through VDI/desktop-as-a-service implementation.

-Should I use RemoteApp, Remote Desktop, or Virtual Desktop?
+Should I use RemoteApp, Remote Desktop, or Remote VDI?

 - RemoteApp: If you just want to use a few specific Windows apps, you will get a better performance by using RemoteApp.
 For Microsoft Word, Excel and PowerPoint, you can optionally use these directly at ucla.box.com.
 The difference is where the data is saved.
 If you are not an engineering student, but a UCLA student, it is better to use ucla.box.com because your account at ucla.box.com is valid while you are a student at UCLA as opposed to your SEASnet account, which is only valid for a quarter.

 - Remote Desktop: If you just want to have the same environment as in the SEASnet labs and you do not need Pro/II use Remote Desktop.SEASnet’s Remote Desktop is a multi-user system, but generally should give you a better performance over Virtual Desktop (a single-user concept) because it is hosted by a cluster of powerful servers.